pp4rs/2018-uzh/docs/about.md

 Ursina leads the following modules:

+* Webscraping with Python
-* ?
+* QGIS

 ### Dora Simon
 [Dora](http://www.econ.uzh.ch/en/people/graduatestudents/simon.html) is a 4th year Doctoral Candidate in the Department of Economics.
 Her research interests are International Trade and Environmental Economics.

-Dora leads the R module.
+Dora leads the R modules.

 ### Carlo Zanella
 [Carlo](http://www.econ.uzh.ch/en/people/graduatestudents/zanella.html) is a 4th year Doctoral Candidate in the Department of Economics.
 His research interests lie in macroeconomics, optimal taxation, and inequality.